Echinaioi

 Echinaioi (Εχιναίοι) is a former municipality in Phthiotis, Greece.
 Since the 2011 local government reform it is part of the municipality Stylida, of which it is a municipal unit.

 The municipal unit has an area of 133.052 km2.
-Population 3,764 (2011).
+Population 3,279 (2021).
 The seat of the municipality was in Raches.
+The name of the municipality derives from the inhabitants of the ancient city of "Echinos", today's Achinos village.